English | Magyar

 The National Infocommunication Strategy 2014-2020 includes major actions for broadband development, supported by state aid as well as by private investments.
 A development programme is to cover the whole country with NGA, providing state aid for the economically less attractive, primarily rural, areas.
 The service providers will build about 400.000 connections investing own capital.
 The Superfast Internet Program includes these two major elements.
 Another direct involvement of the government is managing the construction and maintenance of a national backbone network in order to offer improved services.
 The strategy aims at the development of both, an optical cable based backhaul network and national wireless broadband coverage.
 A high priority is also given to the improvement of fast internet connections for the public institutions in rural areas.
 The white and grey areas are the most critical ones from a financing and implementation point of view.

 Long term NGA aims are 100% coverage with 30 Mbps by 2018 and 50% household penetration with 100 Mbps by 2020.
-The strategy will be updated to include the Gigabyte Society targets and formulate the 5G strategy.
+The strategy will be updated in 2020 to include the Gigabyte Society targets and formulate the 5G strategy.
+The strategy will also establish long-term targets for 2030 in Hungary.

 National and regional broadband financial instruments